-Borderline personality disorder (BPD) is a severe mental disorder that is associated with substantial psychosocial damage and gloom, disproportionate use of health resources, a high suicide rate, and a reputation for being “untreatable”.
+Borderline personality disorder (BPD) is a severe mental disorder, associated with substantial psychosocial damage and gloom, disproportionate use of health resources, a high suicide rate, and a reputation for being “untreatable”.
 It is characterized by poor self-image, a feeling of emptiness, and great difficulty coping with being alone.

 The diagnosis of borderline personality disorder is made only when a person has had many of these symptoms, they are severe in degree, and they are long-lasting.